AkhilBhavsar/iac-comparison-serverless/README.md

 - `ci/` : GitHub Actions workflows for Terraform and CloudFormation
 - `research/` : scripts for collecting metrics and analyzing results

-Follow the project guide in the research assignment to run experiments and collect metrics.